Elephant Refuge and Wildlife Rescue Center

 Wildlife Rescue Center

 The Wildlife Rescue Center is home to a variety of rescued birds and other animals such as gibbons, macaques, lorises, sun and moon bears, civets, and other felids.
-The center tries to provide them with enclosures as close to nature as possible to rehabilitate the animals and where possible reintroduce them to the wild.
+The center tries to provide them with enclosures that match their natural habitat as close as possible to rehabilitate the animals.
+Where possible they will be reintroduced to the wild.

 What are your tasks as volunteer?